JudeQuintana/work-env/Readme.md

 ### Intro
-I've invested a significant amount of time to build this work(flow) environment especially the themeing.
+I've invested a significant amount of time to build this work(flow) environment especially the theme.
 Each tmux window is a workspace and I'm able to navigate and manipulate my environment ( ie windows, panes, code) from only the CLI (no mouse) with precision and speed.
 Thought it would be nice to share it with the rest of the world.
 Yeah